doro0438/Manual-testing---MySQL/README.md

     WHERE country = 'Australia');
 ```

-**subquery** - Get contact persons related to employees working the Aplha and X projects
+**subquery** - Get contact persons related to employees working the Alpha and X projects
 ```
 SELECT contactPersonId, firstName, lastName, phoneNumber, relationship FROM contact_person